 A key aim of Young Brent Foundation is to unite a diverse voluntary youth sector, create a strong united voice, and equipp our members with the training, resources and financial support they need to increase overall capacity and develop a more sustainable future to benefit young people.
 The Small Grant Fund supports not-for-profit (NFP) community organisations to deliver activities and services, that meet the needs of the children and young people of Brent.

 Projects supported will target those whose needs are greatest and support our mission of growing children and young people’s services through partnership, collaboration, and consortium working approaches.

 Geographical Area of Benefit.
 Projects must benefit children and young people living or schooled in Brent.
 Grants are open to Brent focused local youth service organisations which can deliver (or have the potential to deliver) measurable impact in the local communities with young people.

 Grants size available

 The total funding pot available is currently £30,000.
-Grants are not expected to exceed £1,000 unless there are exceptional circumstances.
+Grants Awards are not expected to exceed £3,000 each unless there is exceptional circumstances.

 Grants will support projects that will: -

 - Directly deliver benefits to children and young people in Brent (0-25).

 - Have outputs and outcomes that show how they contribute to improving the lives of young people.